usgs/groundfailure/README.md

 bash install.sh
 ```
 This will take a while and will show numerous dependencies being installed.

 5. The previous step installs a self-contained virtual environment called gf.
     To ensure the virtual environment was successfully installed,
     type ```conda activate gf```.
 You will need to activate the gf environment
     every time you want to run groundfailure.

 6. With the gf virtual environment active, type ```gfail -h``` to ensure gfail
     was correctly installed.
 If successful, you will see the help section of
     the gfail code.

 ### Updating

+To ensure all of your dependencies are up to date, reinstall completely starting
+at Step 3 above.

 To update groundfailure to the current master branch without altering dependencies
-and assuming you haven't altered the original codes:
+(if you have altered the master branch, you will first need to stash your changes):
 ```sh
 cd Users/YourName/groundfailure
 git remote -add upstream https://github.com/usgs/groundfailure.git git pull --rebase upstream master
 ```
-To ensure all of your dependencies are up to date, reinstall completely starting
-at Step 3 above.

 ### Uninstalling